Eligibility and Funding

-- Applications are open to individual private owners, strata corporations, registered non-profit societies or federally registered charities, and self-governing First Nations.
+- Applications are open to individual private owners, strata corporations, registered non-profit societies or federally registered charities, and First Nations Band Councils.

 - The start date of proposed projects must be after the application processing period and must complete within 12 months of acceptance into the program.